Scouts Australia: Program reviews

-In 1969 the organisation began a review of its youth programs under its Design for Tomorrow Committee and implemented its New Design program in 1971.
-The program involved a new name, new branding, new uniforms, and new award schemes.
+In 1969, the organisation began a review of its youth programs under its Design for Tomorrow Committee and implemented its New Design scheme in 1971.
+The scheme involved a new name, new branding, new uniforms, and new award schemes.
 It failed to attract an increase in participants and led to considerable disaffection and loss of long-term leaders and supporters and the formation of Australian affiliates of the traditionalist Baden-Powell Scouts' Association while its decline in participation continued.

+In 1971, the organisation dropped the word "boy" from its name when it changed its name from the Australian Boy Scouts Association to The Scout Association of Australia.
+While girls had been part of the Scout Movement and other Scout organisations in Australia since 1908, Scouts Australia and its branches excluded girls until after 1971.
+It and its branches had utilised women as cubmasters in its Wolf Cubs program from 1920.
+In 1973, following its Design for Tomorrow report, it began trial admissions of girls to its Rovers and new Venturer programs, and adopted voluntary admission to these programs by Scout groups from 1975.
+It admitted girls to its cubs and scouts programs in 1988 and to its joeys from its commencement the program in 1990.

+Until 1976, it admitted only British Subjects with other nationalities admitted only on special conditions and approval.
+After 1976, British subjects continued to be automatically admitted while foreign subjects, including residents were still subject to special conditions and approval.

 In 1979, following years of disaffection and concerns that the organisation, like its parent organisation in the United Kingdom, would disband Rovers, the organisation formed its national Rover council, composed of Rovers (ages 18 to 25), appointed by each of its seven branch Rover councils.
 The national Rover council elects an executive to represent Rovers in the organisation's affairs and the chairperson of the National Rover Council is a member of the organisation's national executive committee.

-In 1997, the organisation adopted the new trading name Scouts Australia, new logo, uniforms, and branding to be more appealing, but participation rates and numbers continued to decline.
+In 1997, the organisation adopted the new trading name Scouts Australia new logo, uniforms, and branding to be more appealing, but participation rates and numbers continued to decline.

 In 2001, the organisation formed its National Youth Council in an attempt to engage youth and provide opportunities for youth leadership at its national level.
 It was composed of just 25 Scouts, Venturers, and Rovers, met face to face twice a year and online throughout the rest of the year.
 Despite this, youth participation rates and numbers continued to decline.
 The National Youth Council was disbanded in 2018.

 A further program review commenced in 2013.
-In 2019, at the 25th Australian Scout Jamboree a new program and logo and branding were launched, with the intention of modernising Scouts Australia's brand, and moving Scouting more in line with Australian curriculums.
+In 2019, at the 25th Australian Scout Jamboree a new program and logo and branding were launched, with the intention of modernising the organisation's brand, and moving its programs more in line with Australian curriculums.